-David Moyes led the club to the 4-2 victory in his first Champions League game in charge, but the tough fixtures keep coming with a trip to local rivals Manchester City on Sunday.
+David Moyes led the club to a 4-2 victory in his first Champions League game in charge, but the tough fixtures keep on coming with a trip to local rivals Manchester City on Sunday.

 The Spanish keeper is relishing the clash as the reigning champions get set for their third high-profile Premier League game in a month, following a goalless draw against Chelsea and defeat at Liverpool.

 "The victory (against Leverkusen) has boosted our confidence for Sunday," De Gea told the club's official website.

 "It was important to kick off with a win; we made a good start and got the three points, which gives us peace of mind.